Financial and Administrative Guide: Moving to France 2025

 Obtaining insurance for your car (Bonus / Malus and using your overseas driving record)

 One of the biggest shocks for expats buying a car in France is the high cost of initial car insurance, unless you are coming from the United States in which case you will find the rates extremely cheap regardless.
 This is because most insurers will start you at the default rate, ignoring your years of safe driving history from back home.
 In the French bonus-malus (no-claims bonus) system, this means you begin with a neutral coefficient instead of the discount you deserve if you had no claims in your home country.
-However, there is a major exception: insurers like MAIF and other tranditional insurance companies will actually take your overseas driving and insurance record into account.
+However, there is a major exception: insurers like MAIF and other traditional insurance companies will actually take your overseas driving and insurance record into account.
 By providing a letter from your previous insurer, you can potentially start with a significant bonus (discount), saving you hundreds of euros from your very first year.
 Online discount insurers often do not provide this service in my experience.

 ➡️ I explain the exact process in my guide here: How MAIF Accounts for Overseas Insurance Records.